 Avoma Pricing Plans at a Glance

 Avoma’s pricing structure is designed for revenue organizations.
-The jump from Starter ($19) to Plus ($35) is where the coaching and analytics features unlock — the features that actually differentiate Avoma from simpler meeting recorders.
-At the Business tier ($70/seat), the per-seat cost for a 10-person sales team is $700/month — making Avoma a significant line item that requires clear ROI justification.
+The base plans run from Startup ($19) to Organization ($29) to Enterprise ($39) per seat, billed annually.
+The coaching and analytics features that actually differentiate Avoma from simpler meeting recorders now live in two paid add-ons, Conversation Intelligence and Revenue Intelligence, at $29/seat each.
+Stack a top base plan with both add-ons and the per-seat cost lands near $90/seat, making Avoma a significant line item that requires clear ROI justification.

 - Suitable for evaluating the product before committing to a paid plan

-Avoma’s paid tiers unlock the features that make it worth considering for sales and revenue teams — call coaching, conversation intelligence, CRM sync, and advanced analytics.
+Avoma’s paid tiers unlock the features that make it worth considering for sales and revenue teams, call coaching, conversation intelligence, CRM sync, and advanced analytics.
+Note the model: coaching and revenue analytics are now separately priced add-ons that sit on top of any base plan.

-- Starter ($19/seat): Unlimited recordings, AI summaries, basic integrations.
+- Startup ($19/seat): Up to 25 seats.
+Unlimited AI meeting assistant, automatic recording, real-time transcription, AI summary notes, 1:1 scheduling, and basic automation rules.
 Good entry point for teams who primarily want transcription and notes.

-Who should upgrade to Plus or Business: sales managers who need coaching data, AEs who want call-by-call performance feedback, and revenue operations teams who need CRM activity automatically populated from meeting data.
+Who should add Conversation or Revenue Intelligence: sales managers who need coaching data, AEs who want call-by-call performance feedback, and revenue operations teams who need CRM activity automatically populated from meeting data.
 The ROI case is clear when each seat’s recording data can influence a deal worth many multiples of the subscription cost.

 Hidden Costs to Know About

-- Per-seat pricing compounds fast: A 10-person sales team on the Business plan costs $700/month.
-A 25-person team at $35/seat is $875/month.
+- Per-seat pricing compounds fast, and add-ons stack on top: A 10-person team on the Enterprise plan ($39) runs $390/month before add-ons.
+Add Conversation and Revenue Intelligence and the same team clears $900/month.
 Avoma is priced for organizations, not individuals.

 - CRM subscription required: The CRM sync features that justify higher tiers assume you’re already paying for HubSpot or Salesforce.
 Avoma is a layer on top of existing tools, not a replacement.